cloudkj/lambda-ml/README.md

 A **s**mall **ma**chine **l**earning **l**ibrary aimed at providing simple,
 concise implementations of machine learning techniques and utilities.
-It is written in Lisp (with the implementation du jour being Clojure) to maximize expressiveness and enjoyment.
+It is written in Lisp (using the implementation du jour, Clojure) to maximize expressiveness and enjoyment.

 ## Usage